bemarlan/project-management/README.md

 After downloading (and unzipping, if necessary), you will need to **manually** perform these steps to create a full environment.

 1. In root, create directory `data/`
-2. Review the files in `sample/` and move or create those files as stated.
+2. Review the files in `sample/` and move/create those files as stated.
 	- db.php
+	- run mysql_install_script
 	- projects.json

 ## Built With
 - PHP
 - JavaScript
-- MYSQL
+- MySQL

 ## Versioning
 git is used for all version control.